Family Jewels (Central Intelligence Agency): Leaks and official release

 Investigative journalist Seymour Hersh revealed some of the contents of the "Family Jewels" in a front-page New York Times article in December 1974, in which he reported that:

 The Central Intelligence Agency, directly violating its charter, conducted a massive, illegal domestic intelligence operation during the Nixon Administration against the antiwar movement and other dissident groups in the United States according to well-placed Government sources.

 Additional details of the contents trickled out over the years, but requests by journalists and historians for access to the documents under the Freedom of Information Act were long denied.
 Finally, in June 2007, CIA Director Michael Hayden announced that the documents would be released to the public at an announcement made to the annual meeting of the Society for Historians of American Foreign Relations.
-A six-page summary of the reports was made available at the National Security Archive (based at George Washington University), with the following introduction:
+A six-page summary of the reports was made available at the National Security Archive (a non-governmental non profit organization based at George Washington University).

-The Central Intelligence Agency violated its charter for 25 years until revelations of illegal wiretapping, domestic surveillance, assassination plots, and human experimentation led to official investigations and reforms in the 1970s.
+The Central Intelligence Agency violated its charter for 25 years until revelations of illegal wiretapping, domestic surveillance, assassination plots, and human experimentation led to official investigations and reforms in the 1970s, according to declassified documents posted today on the Web by the National Security Archive at George Washington University.

 The complete set of documents, with some redactions (including a number of pages in their entirety), was released on the CIA website on June 25, 2007.

 Congressional investigators had access to the "Family Jewels" in the 1970s, and its existence was known for years before its declassification.
 (Note: For example, in the August 27, 1988 edition of The Nation, David Corn wrote: "The public pillorying of the C.I.A. and the baring of its darkest secrets - what insiders call the family jewels - led to a loss of face for the spooks and a free fall in Company morale.")

 Content

 The reports describe numerous activities conducted by the CIA from the 1950s to 1970s that may have violated its charter.
-According to a briefing provided by CIA Director William Colby to the Justice Department on December 31, 1974, these included 18 issues which were of legal concern:
+According to a briefing provided by CIA director William Colby to the Justice Department on December 31, 1974, these included 18 issues which presented legal questions: